 Understanding MIL-Spec for Military Cable Assemblies

-If you are designing products for military purposes, then you will need to use MIL-Spec cable assemblies.
+If you are designing for manufacturability products for military purposes, then you will need to use MIL-Spec cable assemblies.
 However, it is not just simply about using these types of cables.
 You have to use wires and cables with exact specifications according to the product and the application’s requirement.
-Choose wrong, and the product may not function…
+Choose wrong, and the product may…